msrlrocket/AirTracker/README.md

 Optional dataset enrichment

-- The merge can enrich aircraft using local JSONL datasets in `./datasets` (or a custom directory via `--datasets PATH`).
+- The merge enriches every aircraft using local JSONL datasets in `./datasets` (or a custom directory via `--datasets PATH`).
-- Default behavior: the closest aircraft (nearest) in the `merged` list is enriched in-place.
+- The top-level `nearest` remains as a convenient summary of the closest aircraft.
-- `--enrich-all`: enrich every aircraft in `merged` (ignores radius).
+- `--enrich-in-radius`: optionally gate enrichment so only aircraft within the input radius are enriched.
 - Added fields when enriched:
   - `souls_on_board_max` — max seats from the aircraft type catalog or heuristics
   - `souls_on_board_max_is_estimate` — `false` when from catalog, `true` when inferred via family heuristics